Doecoins/InstantExchangeAPI/README.md

 ## Executing an Instant Exchange on Doecoins.com

-You should spend few minutes and before familiar with our API and go over the details on
+You should spend few minutes and become familiar with our API and go over the details on
 - **[How to Perform an Instant Exchange](https://github.com/Doecoins/InstantExchangeAPI/wiki/How-to-Perform-an-Instant-Exchange)**

+*NOTICE* You can send an exchange request with no risk, until the network receives the coins from the exchange the status wll remain ``new`` and it will expire after 24 hrs.